mediaelement/mediaelement/docs/usage.md

 <a id="requirejs"></a>
 ### RequireJS
-With `Require.js`, you will need the following setup if you are planning to use HLS, M(PEG)-DASH or FLV, given the way the packages are bundled.
+With `Require.js`, you will need the following setup if you are planning to use HLS, M(PEG)-DASH, given the way the packages are bundled.

 To make it work, install via npm any of the external libraries you will need (i.e., HLS.js).
 ```